 Melissa and Steve Doney brought their two young sons for their first sailing outing and their seventh anniversary.
 Melissa had sailed in the Caribbean and would love to do it for keeps.
 “We’ve been to Aruba, BVI, St. Thomas, Turks and Caicos, and the Cayman Islands.
 One of our captains sailed from Canada to the BVI and met his wife there.
 He an a 20-year-old crewman took us sailing while she cooked the meals every day at home.
 What a way to live.”

 Melissa is a nurse practioner at McGuire VA Hospital in Richmond, while Steve is a paramedic and fireman with Henrico County.
 “We had a terrible fire at our marina in Henrico,” Steve said.
 “Thirty boats were destroyed at Rocketts Landing, including our own fire boat.
-We got it because Jimmy Dean’s house burned down and we had no way to get to it.
+Jimmy Dean’s house burned down and we had no way to get to it.
 I could hear on the radio traffic that our guys were trying to get to our boat to help control the fire.
 The problem was that it was at the end of the dock when it should have been at the front.”

 Melissa gave me sage advice in the event of someone suffering chest pains.
 “Four baby aspirin, and keep them calm as you proceed to shore for rescue.”

 In the afternoon, Sunshine Barnett of Bowie MD made a spontaneous call to take three children and two dogs sailing.
 “We’ve been tied up at Newport News City Center where my daughter was in an ice skating competition.
 We needed to do something different and get outdoors.”